Voudou Resistance

 Source: https://www.aclu.org/other/fighting-police-abuse-community-action-manual

 A number of rebellions against European powers were inspired by spirit mediums.
-This tradition of fighting off bullets with magic potions and spells goes back hundreds of years.
+This tradition of fighting off bullets with magick potions and spells goes back hundreds of years.
 In the 19th century these acts of resistance were common throughout Africa.

 MAJI MAJI